cs7641-team4/cs7641project/README.md

 Bag of words is a classical approach to creating sparse feature vectors of documents by generating counts of each word in the sentence, where each index in the vector represents a word in the corpus and the value at this index is the count in the document.
 Since each vector's dimensionality is equal to the size of the vocabulary in the corpus, these vectors can be quite unruly to work with and also suffer from the fact that distance in the feature space has no tangible meaning.

 #### *Trained W2V*
 Word2vec models are helpful in capturing a representation of a word based upon the context that the word is used in.
 A famous linguist Firth explains the motivation for this technique by stating "You shall know a word by the company it keeps".
 There are many pre-trained word2vec models that can be utilized, but they are often biased to the topics in the corpus they are trained on.
 In order to ensure words have domain specific meaning to the corpus used, a word2vec model trained on the corpus may provide a more clear representation of corpus specific terms.
 A skipgram word2vec model built using negative sampling loss and optimized with stochastic gradient descent is implemented on the entire corpus specific to the dataset used.
+We train both a 13 dimensional and 50 dimensional version of this model on our corpus.

 #### *GloVe*
 GloVe is a set of word embeddings trained by researchers at Stanford in 2014 using Wikipedia, Twitter, and a Common Crawl dataset [4].
 These vectors are trained by aggregating global word-word co-occurrence statistics from a corpus and the resulting representations show linear substructures in the semantic space, allowing for analogies such as: man to woman as to king and queen, to be represented in the semantic space.
 GloVe is a fairly standard pre-trained Word2Vec model and serves as a good starting place for many NLP classification tasks.